 At least 1 dead after 14 people shot at a Houston family party, police say

-HOUSTON (AP) — At least one person was killed when up to 14 people were shot at a party in Houston early Sunday, police said.
+HOUSTON (AP) — At least one person was killed when 14 people were shot early Sunday during at party a home in Houston, where police said gunfire broke out after an uninvited guest was asked to leave.

-The Houston Police Department began receiving calls reporting shots fired around 12:50 a.m. at the 6000 block of of Cherry Hill in southeast Houston, Assistant Chief Patricia Cantu said during a news briefing.
+The Houston Police Department began receiving calls reporting shots fired around 12:50 a.m. at a home in southeast Houston, Assistant Police Chief Patricia Cantu said during a news briefing.

-Officers arrived at the scene minutes later and saw multiple people wounded in various locations around a home, she said.
+Officers reported hearing gunshots when they arrived minutes later, Cantu said.
+They saw multiple people wounded in the area outside the home.

-A family party was taking place and an uninvited guest was asked to leave the home.
-That person is believed to have started shooting, which prompted return fire from others, Cantu said.
+Cantu said a family party was taking place and an uninvited guest was asked to leave the home.
+That person is believed to have started shooting, she said, which prompted others to draw guns and return fire.

+News video from the shooting scene showed officers outside the home, where folding chairs and tables had been set up beneath a carport and a party tent outside.
+At least two tables had been overturned.
+Others had bottles of water and slices of cake on them.

-The Houston Fire Department responded and at least one person was confirmed dead.
-Multiple people were in critical condition and in surgery, according to Cantu, who said some victims transported themselves to area hospitals.
+The Houston Fire Department responded and began treating victims in the parking lot of a nearby restaurant.
+At least one person was confirmed dead, Cantu said, and multiple people were in critical condition and in surgery.
+She said said some victims transported themselves to area hospitals.

+“It’s still very complicated,” Cantu told reporters.
+“It was chaotic from the get-go.”

 Police detained multiple people but were not immediately certain if they had the shooting suspect in custody as the investigation continued Sunday morning, Cantu said.